26 January 2022

 The start of dry season (Nov–Apr) is the perfect excuse to navigate the 7,000-plus islands of the Philippines.
 On Bohol, discover its bubble-like ‘Chocolate Hills’ and explore the jungle in search of the island’s native tarsier, the smallest primate in the world.
 Pay a visit to the island of Siquijor and its mysterious shaman, before finishing on Cebu where you can swim alongside millions of swirling silvery fish in the sardine run of Moalboal.
 And that’s just the beginning…

 November brings with it cool winds and fewer visitors to the Nile, and by joining a traditional felucca sailboat cruise you may feel like you have you have Africa‘s longest river to yourself.
 Inch the ancient waters between the Pharoah-driven excesses of Luxor and Aswan, often with just you and a captain, and sleep on deck in the open air or at stops along the way.
-By this time, the new Grand Egyptian Museum may also finally be open (now due 2021), so you can maybe add Cairo’s newest wonder to those along the river.
+By this time, the new Grand Egyptian Museum may also finally be open (now due open in 2022), so you can maybe add Cairo’s newest wonder to those along the river.

 Margaret River is famed for its biodiversity, with more than 2,500 species of wildflower blooming from September onward.
 Early November is your last chance to see them in their full glory and spot migrating humpback whales from the shore.
 The 135km Cape to Cape walk offers a chance do both, especially in the Boranup Karri Forest which has a rich array of flora and a great lookout point.
 Finish with a cellar-door tasting in one of the umpteen vineyards of Australia oldest wine-growing area.